Start: Aire-sur-l’Adour Finish: Saint-Jean-Pied-de-Port

 The town of Aire-sur-l’Adour is a quiet market town by the river Adour.
 A settlement has existed here since roman times although it is only a trace of the name that still exists: the roman name was Atura, which later gave rise to Adour.
 The town extends south from here along rue Gambetta and rue Carnot, where you will find lots of small shops.

-Today your walk takes you to Uzan, visit the beautiful rural church of Sainte Quitterie and a stone fountain.
-From Pomps to Maslacq, passing Arthez-de-Béarn, with its distinctive Basque architecture.
-A few long uphill stretches will add some difficulty to this pleasant section of the trail.
+Today your walk takes you to Larreule with its Benedictine Monastery and then Uzan, visit the beautiful rural church of Sainte Quitterie and a stone fountain.
+From Pomps you will almost arrive in Arthez-de-Béarn (with its distinctive Basque architecture) where you will spend the night.

 Stop at the Romanesque church of St Etienne in Aroue and make a detour off the path to see the lovely Romanesque church of St Just in Olhaiby.
 Be aware your accommodation in Saint-Palais will be slightly off the main track (Saint-Palais is about 4,5 km North of the GR65 including in your total distance today).
 As of the Stele (Scallop shell on the map here under), change the main GR65 heading towards Saint Palais.